Raazi Review: Alia Bhatt Triumphs As An Unsung Hero In This Riveting Espionage Thriller!

 But this girl also doesn't step back from her patriotic duties when it comes to eliminating those who seem a threat and then cleverly manipulating those around her.
 Raazi is definitely one of Alia's most career-defining and matured performances.

-Meghna Gulzar scores full marks when it comes to the rest of the cast- be it the superlative Vicky Kaushal (his confrontation scene with Alia towards the end is a key highlight), the impressive Jaideep Ahlawat as Sehmat's trainer and mentor and charming Soni Razdan as Sehmat's mother.
-Rajit Kapoor too puts up a good show.
+Meghna Gulzar scores full marks when it comes to the rest of the cast - be it the superlative Vicky Kaushal (his confrontation scene with Alia towards the end is a key highlight), the impressive Jaideep Ahlawat as Sehmat's trainer and mentor and charming Soni Razdan as Sehmat's mother.
+Rajit Kapoor too, puts up a good show.

 The chemistry between Alia and Vicky is beautifully built up and leaves you craving for more.